ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

       averages of individual models, multi-model mean and observations
     * clouds_lifrac_scatter.ncl: cloud liquid water fraction as a function of temperaure
+    * clouds_lifrac_scatter_postproc.ncl: additional plots and diagnostics using the output of clouds_lifrac_scatter.ncl for given CMIP5/CMIP6 model pairs
     * clouds_pdf.ncl: pdf of cloud parameters
     * clouds_seasonal_cycle.ncl: seasonal cycle amplitude
     * clouds_taylor.ncl: Taylor diagrams as in `Lauer and Hamilton (2013)`_